 What Even is a “Classic” Kitchen?

 The easiest way to describe a classic kitchen is by pointing out the two “extremes” at either end of the spectrum, with classic kitchens sitting somewhere in the middle.

-At one end of the spectrum, you have modern kitchens, which focus on sleek simplicity and often emphasise a minimalist design.
+At one end of the spectrum, you have modern kitchens, focusing on sleek simplicity and often emphasising a minimalist design.

-At the other end, you have traditional kitchens, with a focus on elaborate design features and cramming in as much detail and luxurious decorative ornamentation as possible.
+At the other end, you have traditional kitchens, focusing on elaborate design features and cramming in as much detail and luxurious decorative ornamentation as possible.